kiro-community/kiro-knowledge-power/kiro-knowledge/POWER.md

 Automatically query multiple knowledge sources and provide structured answers when users ask Kiro-related questions.

-## Onboarding
+## Workflow

+You MUST follow the steps below, NEVER skip any step.

 ### Step 1: Analyze Question

-- Determine if it's a Kiro IDE or Kiro CLI issue
+- You MUST determine if it's a Kiro IDE or Kiro CLI issue
+- If you are not sure, you MUST ask the user
 - Extract keywords and question type

 ### Step 2: Query Knowledge Base

+You MUST follow the workflows below based on question type:

 - Query Kiro IDE issues → `steering/kiro-ide-workflow.md`
 - Query Kiro CLI issues → `steering/kiro-cli-workflow.md`

 ### Step 3: Search GitHub Issues

-If knowledge base has no answer:
+ONLY If knowledge base above has no answer:

 - GitHub Issues search → `steering/github-search-workflow.md`

 ### Step 4: Web Search

-If still no answer, use **fetch** for web search
+ONLY If still no answer, use **fetch** for web search

 ### Step 5: Format Output

-Output in the following format:
+MUST output in the following format:

 ```
 Problem Description: [User's question]